 Allstate, the largest publicly held personal lines insurer in the US, first deployed Amelia in September 2017.
 She has collaborated with Allstate’s live agents on more than three million calls, leading them through step-by-step procedures on a variety of support issues, including policy details and policyholder information.
 Amelia is trained on almost 40 different insurance topics.
 She has lowered call duration from 4.6 to 4.2 minutes, and 75% of customer inquiries have been solved during the first call compared with 67% prior to Amelia’s hiring.
 In one month alone Amelia assisted on almost 250,000 calls.

 The key to this type of implementation is that Amelia guides human employees toward resolutions.
 In this sort of scenario, she’s a behind-the-scenes associate who can dig up information that may otherwise have been buried in dense manuals or on hard-to-navigate web pages.
 The difference here is that Amelia can find this information in a hurry.
 Rather than scrambling for information while customers wait on hold, human agents can type a question to Amelia and she can provide that information immediately, which is then passed onto customers.

 Policy Questions and Escalation to Humans

-MetLife hired Amelia to field questions from existing and prospective customers relating to policy changes, quotations, payments and pricing.
-Amelia is accessible from MetLife’s homepage and is currently integrated with a third-party web chat tool in order to promote human escalations for unique or more complicated matters.
+A major insurance company hired Amelia to field questions from existing and prospective customers relating to policy changes, quotations, payments and pricing.
+Amelia is accessible from the company’s homepage and is currently integrated with a third-party web chat tool in order to promote human escalations for unique or more complicated matters.